 email newsletter and be the first to discover new product lines and special offers.

-Plant-based waxes are very sensitive to heat so the wax expands and contracts with temperature changes creating air pockets between the wax and the side of the container.
-It is common to see this especially in plant-based container candles although only noticeable in clear or transparent glass containers as shown here.
-Air pockets do not not affect the way your candle performs.
+Plant wax expands and contracts with temperature changes creating air pockets between the wax and the side of the container.
+These air pockets are only noticeable in transparent glass containers as shown here and do not not affect the way your candle performs.

-Air pockets may also occur during the delivery process of your candle.
+Air pockets may appear during the delivery process of your candle.
 For example, the temperature during shipping will change constantly as the candle moves from place to place.
-It might be warm in a Post Office and then very cold (or hot!) in the delivery van.
-The parcel could then be placed onto a cold floor or processed in a cold warehouse through a delivery hub before it ends at its’ final destination.
+It might be warm in a Post Office and then become even warmer in the delivery van.
+The parcel could then be placed onto a cold floor in a warehouse or delivery hub before it ends at its’ final destination.
 The wax will continue to expand in a warm environment and contract in a cold one, which can and does lead to air pockets.

-As mentioned, plant-based wax is sensitive to heat so if for example, your candle has been burning longer than the recommended time, you may see tiny sink holes in the surface of the re-set wax.
-These will disappear as soon as your candle is relit and the melted wax pool appears once more.
+If your container candle has been burning for longer than the recommended time, you may see small sink holes in the surface of the re-set wax.
+These will disappear as soon as your candle is re-lit and the molten wax pool appears once more.
 These inconsistencies on the wax surface have no affect on the performance or fragrance of the candle.

 Will I receive a paper invoice?